RecordEvolution/ReswarmOS/README.md

 ssh <your-username>@<device-hostname/local-ip>
 ```

-### Reswarm IoT devices
+### IoT devices

 Any devices created within the framework of the IoT Development Studio
 _Reswarm_ are by default equipped with the latest version of _ReswarmOS_
 and automatically configured to securely connect and communicate with
-the Reswarm server cloud instance.
+the Record Evolution server cloud instance.
 Since this setup is coupled to your
-individual Reswarm user account the _ssh login_ is more customized and
+individual Record Evolution user account the _ssh login_ is more customized and
 secure.
 During the initial boot process ReswarmOS will set up a personalized
 user account on the device using the fields `swarm_owner_name` and `secret`
 of the _.reswarm_ configuration file as username and associated password.
 Note, that this username may be modified in order to comply to the
 `NAME_REGEX` rule `^[a-z][-a-z0-9]*$`.
 The device will show up in the local
-network with its _hostname_ according to the Reswarm device name.
+network with its _hostname_ according to the Record Evolution device name.
 To ensure
 maximal security, by default, this user is the only one able to access the
 device directly using public key authentication.
 The required identity is
 consequently provided by the _.reswarm_ file of the device and may,